geoscixyz/em/content/introduction/introduction_about.rst

 Why?
 ----

-.. why does em.geosci.xyz exist
+..todo:: why does em.geosci.xyz exist

 What?
 -----

-.. what is it
+.. todo:: what is it